 Delivering features means earning revenue you can invest in improvements.
 Initially this delivery of features will go slow, but with the right investments and improvements you will benefit gradually and steadily.
 You build up a foundation of good practices that pay back later.
 You do this by improving the maturity level of the different activities of the cycle.
 You start with zero maturity and can already invest in improving some activities.

-The game lets you experience what happens of you invest in the wrong things, or in the wrong order...
-And believe me: lot's of things can go wrong!
-Mainly incidents, and not always your own fault.
+The game lets you experience what happens when you invest in the wrong things, or rather, in the wrong order...
+And believe me: a lot can go wrong!
+Mainly incidents, and not always in your own control.

 A bug was found in your code.
-Depending on how fast you discover this bug (which is determined by your maturity), you will lose more or less money.
-And you still need to fix this bug, off course.
+Depending on how fast you detect this (determined by your performance level), this bug will cost you more or less money.
+And then you sill need to fix it.

-Your systems can be hacked.
-Again, depending on how fast you discover this attack (which is determined by your maturity), you will lose more or less money.
-And you still need to fix this exploit, off course.
+Your system can be hacked.
+Again, depending on how fast you detect this cyberattack (determined by your performance level), you will lose more or less moneyy.
+And then you need to fix this breach too.

-The fact that bugs and security breaches can cause financial damage to your organization, means that you need to be very cautious about your investments: not investing is deadly, but doing too many investments at once and not having enough credits left can make you bankrupt.
-And you never know up front what the financial impact of an incident will be...
+The fact that incidents - not the reported security vulnerabilities - lead to financial losses for your organization, means that you need to be very cautious with your investments: not investing is fatal, but investing too much at once and not having enough financial buffer can lead to bankruptcy.
+And you never know up front what the impact of an incident will be ...